Md script file name updated

 Example:

-This query retrieves the 10 first pages with post value in tags, sorted by date.
-The tags and date vars must be present in the json data of the pages:
+This query retrieves the pages 1 to 10, with post value in tags and published set to 1, sorted by date.
+The tags, published and date vars must be present in the json data of the pages:

 {